TheSilvaD/Morning-Star/README.txt

 All dungeon theme assets are from Decrepit Dungeon package from the Unity asset store.
 Photoshop CS6 was used by Genaro Orodio to create the Note asset by editing the old parchment texture.
 Photoshop was also utilized to create the title logo, and 4 credits within the credits screen.
+For a total of more than 5 original assets.
 The text written on the note has an appropriately themed font named "A Theme for Murder."
 =================================================================================

 =================================================================================